Towards Anytime Optical Flow Estimation with Event Cameras: Method

 \subsection{Rectified Flow Warp Loss}

-Motion compensation~\cite{gallego2018unifying_contrast_maximization} of events involves aligning all events to a reference time using estimated event optical flow.
-Specifically, for every event, using the flow value of the event position and the time difference between the event occurrence time and the reference time, we can calculate the position of the event point at the reference time.
-This process is referred to as motion compensation.
-The motion-compensated event count image is called Motion-Compensated (MC) event frame.
+Motion compensation, as described in \cite{gallego2018unifying_contrast_maximization}, entails aligning all events to a reference time by utilizing the estimated event optical flow.
+Specifically, for each event, the flow value at the event's position and the time difference from the event's occurrence to the reference time are used to determine the event's position at the reference time (see Equation.~\ref{formula:warp}).
+Henceforth, we refer to the motion-compensated event count image as the \textbf{I}mage of \textbf{W}arped \textbf{E}vents (IWE).